-Milk thistle can be beneficial for canine health.
-Also known as Silybum marianum, this flowery plant is something of a herbal miracle.
-It can cleanse your dog’s body of toxins, but it may also be an great multipurpose supplement.
+Milk thistle is beneficial for canine health.
+Also known as Silybum marianum, this flowery plant can cleanse a dog’s body of toxins.
+It’s a great multi-purpose supplement.

-This plant is used for a wide range of holistic remedies.
-Liver detoxification is the most common application but milk thistle can also help if your precious dog already has certain liver problems.
+This plant is used as a wide ranging holistic remedy.
+Liver detoxification is the most common application.
+Milk thistle can also help if your dog already has certain liver problems.

-So this natural herb is promising, though some say the research isn’t conclusive.
-In any case, milk thistle is safe for dogs in reasonable amounts.
-We put it on the list of recommended plants for pet health.
+So this natural herb is promising, though research isn’t conclusive.
+Milk thistle is safe for dogs in reasonable amounts.
+It’s on the list of recommended plants for pet health.

 Can I Give My Dog Milk Thistle?
 Answer: Yes

-This natural detox can be very useful for people and dogs, alike.
+This natural detox applies to people and dogs, alike.

-Milk thistle has become rather well known and it now comes in powder, liquid and capsule forms.
-We recommend getting 100mg milk thistle designed specifically for dogs because it’s by far the easiest application.
+Milk thistle comes in powder, liquid and capsule forms.
+We recommend getting chewable milk thistle designed specifically for dogs.
+It’s the easiest application.

-This flower contains a flavonoid called Silymarin which helps to release toxins that may be congregating in the liver.
-It also assists by allowing the regeneration of cells.
-When the need arises, your dog may have their immune system strengthen as a result of taking a milk thistle supplement.
+This flower has a flavonoid called Silymarin.
+It helps release toxins congregating in the liver and also assists in cell regeneration.
+When needed, your dog’s immune system can be strengthen with a milk thistle supplement.

 Heartworms & Milk Thistle

-Heart worm disease is, unfortunately, a reality for some dogs.
-This is especially true when infected mosquitoes are present.
-It can do serious damage to the organs including the liver.
-Sometimes the medicines used to treat it can be very harmful.
+Heart worm disease is a reality for some dogs.
+This is especially true when mosquitoes are present.
+It can do serious organ damage, particularly the liver.
+Sometimes medicines used to treat it causes harm.

-That’s why supplementing your dog’s heartworm treatment with milk thistle can be beneficial.
-It may be the best natural liver detox and it is preferable to using a chemically-laced tick or flea prevention product during such a difficult time in a dog’s life.
+That’s why supplementing a dog’s heartworm treatment with milk thistle makes sense.
+It’s a great natural liver detox and preferable to chemically-laced tick or flea prevention products.

-Talk to your vet about incorporating milk thistle with a deworming treatment.
+Talk with your vet about incorporating milk thistle with a deworming treatment.

 In Cases of Pet Poisoning

-Since milk thistle helps to cleanse the body of toxins, it can be a life saver in certain situations.
-If your pet dog ingested poisonous mushrooms, providing this herb may effectively detoxify their system.
-It is also known to treat things like lead poisoning and likely many other cases of toxicosis.
+Since milk thistle helps cleanse the body of toxins, it’s a life saver.
+If your pet dog ingested poisonous mushrooms, this herb may detoxify their system.
+It works for many cases of toxicosis.

-Always contact a professional when a dog is poisoned since a different type of detoxifying method may be required.
+A professional is needed when a dog is poisoned.
+A different type of detoxifying method may be required.

 Other Milk Thistle Uses